Skip to main content

 In an unmonitored setting, the administration of a large bolus of testosterone provides a massive surplus of raw material for the aromatase enzyme.
 This can lead to a rapid and excessive conversion into estradiol, creating a state of hormonal imbalance.

 The symptoms of excessively high estradiol in men can ironically mimic some of the symptoms of low testosterone, including fatigue, mood swings, and water retention.
-It can also lead to more specific such as gynecomastia, which is the development of breast tissue.
+It can also lead to more specific side effects such as gynecomastia, which is the development of breast tissue.

 Conversely, an ill-informed attempt to counteract this by aggressively using aromatase inhibitors without blood analysis can cause estradiol levels to “crash,” plummeting far below the optimal range.
 This state of estrogen deficiency is equally problematic, leading to joint pain, brittle bones, profound fatigue, low libido, and negative impacts on lipid profiles.